jbossdemocentral/jdg-labs/lab-guides/lab2-guide.md

 5. Change **Scope** to `provided` and Click **OK**
 6. Select the newly added dependency and click **Properties...**
-7. Remove the Type by deleting boundle.
+7. Verify the Type value is Jar.
+If it's bundle instead switch it to jar or delete bundle.

   	![img3](images/lab2-image3.png)